RightsandWrongsgit/ARMTEC/modules/layoutbuilder.md

-– If you plan on using Layout Builder --
+# Using Layout Builder --

-Set up Layout Builder with the modules to really make it work:
+Set up Layout Builder with the modules to really make it work.
+[Getting started with Layout Builder.](https://www.webwash.net/getting-start-with-layout-builder-in-drupal/)

 From Core -
 drush en layout_builder

 From Contributed modules -
 composer require 'drupal/bootstrap_layout_builder:^2.0'
 drush en bootstrap_layout_builder
 composer require drupal/bootstrap_styles
 drush en drupal/bootstrap_styles

 In order to support background media on layout builder sections, this requires the following modules (if it doesn't install them automatically as dependencies, make sure you do it)
 Media Library Form API Element
 Media Library Theme Reset